 11 May 1745: The battle of Fontenoy was fought on this day.
-It occurred in what was then the Austrian Netherlands in present day Belgium.
+It occurred in what was then part of the Austrian Netherlands but is now in present day Belgium.
 The French under Marshal De Saxe defeated the British - Dutch Army under the Duke of Cumberland.

 The Allied Army was on the advance to relieve the siege of Tournai when they encountered the French under Marshal De Saxe drawn up in prepared positions.
 In all the French army numbered 93 battalions, 146 squadrons and 80 cannon, some 70,000 troops, of which 27 battalions and 17 squadrons were left to cover Tournai.
 In support of this position was a reserve of picked infantry and cavalry regiments, including the Irish Brigade, the “Wild Geese’’.